-TBA (probably MWF 1-2).
+TBA (probably MWF 3-4).
+I'm available pretty much all the time for appointment, just blitz me.
 My office is in the bottom floor of Hallgarten Hall.
 Ring the bell outside (it's locked).
 Hallgarten is between New Hampshire and Topliff dorms.
 Please contact me Rebecca Fawcett (on blitzmail) if you need help finding the building.